Ingesting services using the FireHydrant API

 With a populated Service Catalog, you have details on all of your services stored in a central location.
 You can import services into your FireHydrant service catalog manually; you can also ingest them using FireHydrant's API.

-To access the FireHydrant API, you must authenticate with a bot token.
-(You must have owner permissions on your organization to see bot tokens.)
-Bot users allow you to interact with the FireHydrant API by using token-based authentication.
-To create bot tokens, log in to your organization and refer to the Bot users page.
+To access the FireHydrant API, you must authenticate with an API key.
+(You must have owner permissions on your organization to see API keys.)
+API keys allow you to interact with the FireHydrant API by using token-based authentication.
+To create API keys, log in to your organization and refer to the API keys page.

 Every request to the API is authenticated unless specified otherwise.

-After creating your bot token, you can set up service ingestion with the API.
+After creating your API key, you can set up service ingestion with the API.